Mind Lab Pro Review [2024]

 • Vinpocetine: 6mg

 Pterostilbene is an antioxidant found in blueberries that is chemically very similar to resveratrol, the antioxidant found in red wine.
 Scientists are mixed as to whether or not pterostilbene is an effective nootropic, but because it has anti-inflammatory and antioxidant properties, it may help your brain stay effectively regulated with age.
 However, a few studies found that pterostilbene raises LDL (“bad” cholesterol) levels — though the evidence is mixed — so it was likely removed from Mind Lab Pro just to be safe.
+This removal is especially important for those with vascular disease (like coronary artery disease or previous strokes) as an increase in LDL cholesterol can be exceptionally dangerous.

 Is Mind Lab Pro safe?